MathieuBuisson/PSCodeHealth/README.md

 It can allow you to ensure that your code is compliant with metrics goals (quality gates).
 You can use the default (built-in) compliance rules, and you can also customize some (or all) compliance rules to fit your goals.

-These features can be leveraged from within you PowerShell release pipeline.
+These features can be leveraged from within your PowerShell release pipeline.

 Want to know more ?
 Head to the full documentation :
 <http://pscodehealth.readthedocs.io/en/latest/>